srfoster65/simple_logging_config/docs/custom_levels.md

 + Only CLI programs should configure the logger.
 + No library can assume additional loggers have been defined

 With this in mind, any library module that wishes to use an additional logging level should register the additional level itself.
-It should not assume that logging has been configured as it may have been called by directly by a script that has not used SimpleLoggingConfig.
+It should not assume that logging has been configured as it may have been called by directly by a script that has not used configure_logging().

 ### Add Print Logging Level